 - Step-3: Once this is done, new roots and leaves will sprout from the bulb or tuber.

 As the name suggests, carpeting plants grow to cover the ground in an aquarium tank.
 Common examples include Eleocharis and Glossostigma, short and dense with many tiny leaves and fragile roots.

 To grow a carpeting plant in your tank, insert the pot it comes into the substrate.
 The plant should carpet out from there.
 You can also add rock wool to prevent it from floating away.
 Once the carpet is established, you can cut out the potted part.

 Floating plants such as Salvinia and Limnobium are the easiest to add to an aquarium.
 To plant them, simply place the plant on the water surface in a place where they won’t cover the entire water surface.
-This would cause oxygen depletion and lack of light in the tank.
+This would cause oxygen depletion and a lack of light in the tank.

 How to Plant Aquarium Plants in Gravel